 Nirmala Village Retreat

 They have started seeing tourists for not very long.
-Few of them have started homestays, the oldest being that of Mr. Dilip Tamang’s Nirmala Village Retreat.
+A few of them have started homestays, the oldest being that of Mr. Dilip Tamang’s Nirmala Village Retreat.
 It has 12 modest rooms in two sections.

-The upper one was the higher, providing a grand view of the village below and, of course, Mt.
-Kanchenjunga, from its cemented open-air porch, where one can just sit and gaze for hours tirelessly.
+The upper section was the higher one, providing a grand view of the village below and, of course, Mt.
+Kanchenjunga from its cemented open-air porch.
+One can just sit and gaze for hours tirelessly.

 Kitchen and Food

-The kitchen cum dining room is at the far right of the premise.
+The kitchen cum dining room is at the far right of the premises.
 Dilip Ji’s sister runs the show there.
-Hot water, if required, is readily supplied in buckets.
 All food is prepared on an earthen wood-fired Chulha and served steaming hot right out of it.

 They make use of the local produce of vegetables, which they told me was organic.
-The food inclines a Nepali genre but is lip-smacking delicious.
-The hot fresh food on the chilly moist days has a stimulating effect.
+The food leans towards a Nepali style and is genuinely delicious.
+The hot fresh food on chilly, moist days has a stimulating effect.

 There are no menu cards, neither any lavish cutlery, but the host will heartily keep serving you whatever is on the spread that day till you can have no more.